elymsyr/bimProject_mongo/README.md

 ## Description

-Crawling product datas from 'bimObject.com' by using selenium and scrapy.
+Crawling product data from 'bimObject.com' by using selenium and scrapy.

 ## Getting Started